A good lathe is the foundation of a successful "career" as a woodturner. That does not necessarily mean an expensive lathe, but it

 exceptional circumstances, you get what you pay for.
 It is important to bear this in mind as you plan your woodturning future, if you are to avoid disappointment.

-Here at The ToolPost, we pride ourselves on our
+Here at The ToolPost, we pride ourselves upon

-able to meet those expectations form within our own range of solutions, but we try to ensure that the guidance we give will help you find something suitable.
+be able to meet those expectations from within our own range of solutions, but we try to ensure that the guidance we give will help you find something suitable.